cf73/idisaved2/content/collections/pages/spirals-91.md

             text: 'grew out of a need to share the department’s rich learning experience in the education of future designers.'
     type: text
     enabled: true
+thumbnail_image: 22spiralspages.002.jpeg
+thumbnail_caption: 'SPIRALS 91 is a boxed set of eight booklets published in 1991 that contain a variety of topics relating to the teaching and study of graphic design at RISD.
+The publication grew out of a need to share the department’s education of future designers.'
 ---